The Landings at Helles, Anzac and Kum Kale in the Dardanelles were ordered when the

 Those who have researched beyond the superficial level will know that 'Gallipoli' is the English rendering of 'Gelibolu'.
 Gelibolu is a Turkish town some 50 km east of Cape Helles and somehow, the campaign on the peninsula came to be known in this way.
 The campaign is also sometimes also referred to as 'The Dardanelles' after the waters off the southern coast of the peninsula.
 This is probably quite appropriate, because apart from the land battles described here, there was an earlier attempt to force the Dardanelles straits by allied ships, repulsed by the Turkish.
 'Gallipoli' is so well established in historical usage however, that I shall continue to use it here.

-Purists might also prefer to see the armies opposing the allies referred to as 'Ottoman', and they would be technically correct, since the Ottoman Empire did not officially cease to exist until its partitioning after the end of the First World War.
+Purists might also prefer to see the forces opposing the allies referred to as 'Ottoman', and they would be technically correct, since the Ottoman Empire did not officially cease to exist until its partitioning after the end of the First World War.
 Ataturk founded the modern Turkish Republic in 1923.
 Again, because of their long established use, I will often use the words 'Turkish' and 'Turks' when referring to the defending troops.

 Disclaimer.
 The information provided on this website is researched and supplied in good faith and to the best of my knowledge is accurate.
 However, I do not claim that the content is definitive, and nothing in the site should be construed as a specific recommendation.
 Opinions are solely my own.
 This site has no commercial intention and is for educational and informational use.
 Images used are either my own personal property, donated by acquaintances (and duly acknowledged) or are in the public domain.